For free samples, call 1-866-318-6977

 HIPAA

 The Health Insurance Portability and Accountability Act of 1996 (HIPAA) is a federal law that required the creation of national standards to protect sensitive patient health information from being disclosed without the patient's consent or knowledge.
-The US Department of Health and Human Services issued the HIPAA Privacy Rule to implement the requirements of HIPAA.
-The HIPAA Security Rule protects a subset of information covered by the Privacy Rule.

 In-network providers

-Medical exception
+Medical benefit

 Out-of-network providers